Skip to main content

 Meaning

-Hematite is the stone of iron-clad grounding — a metallic crystal that anchors scattered energy, sharpens mental focus, and transforms negativity into stable strength.
+Hematite is the grounding stone — a heavy metallic crystal that pulls scattered energy down to earth, sharpens mental focus, and converts negativity into stable strength.

 Primary Healing Properties